jjybaliguat/pdf-generator/readme.md

 # How Run the project
  ## Clone the repository

- on your terminal, run the this:
+ on your terminal, run this command:

  ```bash {3} copy
     git clone https://github.com/jjybaliguat/pdf-generator.git